showdownjs/showdown/DONATIONS.md

 We would like to thank everyone that contributed to this library.
-If you find our library useful and wish to donate as well, you can do so directly [through paypal](https://www.paypal.me/tiviesantos)!!
+If you find our library useful and wish to donate as well, you can do so [through patreon](https://www.patreon.com/showdownjs) or directly [through paypal](https://www.paypal.me/tiviesantos)!!
 Your contribution will be greatly appreciated.

 # Donors